cthoyt/cthoyt.github.io/_posts/2026/2026-05-29-sssom-derived-from.md

-Initially, SeMRA implemented a custom data model that was similar to SSSOM, but had a more explicit provenance model for which mapping records (e.g., from SSSOM) were used to infer new mapping quadruples.
+Initially, SeMRA implemented a custom data model that was similar to SSSOM, but had a more explicit provenance model for which mapping records (e.g., from SSSOM) were used to infer/derive new mapping quadruples.
 As SeMRA and its applications have matured, I have been able to backport many of its good ideas to SSSOM.
-This post is specifically about how I've proposed a simple, optional, explicit provenance model that allows mapping records in SSSOM produced by inference to reference the set of mapping quadruples that were used during inference, in a new `derived_from` slot.
+This post is specifically about how I've proposed a simple, optional, explicit provenance model that allows mapping records in SSSOM derived through inference to reference the set of mapping quadruples that were used during inference, in a new `derived_from` slot.

 ### Reference the Triple, Quadruple, or Record?